Each year, Diabetes Canada recognizes the contributions of our advocates who have made a difference in the fight against diabetes.

-Father and son diabetes advocates led the successful CDA advocacy campaign for a publicly funded pediatric pump program in Ontario.
+Father and son diabetes advocates led the successful Diabetes Canada advocacy campaign for a publicly funded pediatric pump program in Ontario.
 Andrew and Derek demonstrated an insulin pump to MPPs and explained its benefit to people living with type 1 diabetes.
-As a result of the work of CDA’s diabetes advocates, in particular Andrew and Derek, the government of Ontario introduced the first insulin pump program in Canada in 2006.
+As a result of the work of Diabetes Canada’s diabetes advocates, in particular Andrew and Derek, the government of Ontario introduced the first insulin pump program in Canada in 2006.

 Provincial insulin pump and supply programs